mustafalanewala/mustafalanewala/README.md

 - All of my projects are available at [mustafalanewala.framer.ai](https://mustafalanewala.framer.ai/)

-- I regularly write articles on [lanewalamustafa.medium.com](https://lanewalamustafa.medium.com/)
+- I write articles on [lanewalamustafa.medium.com](https://lanewalamustafa.medium.com/)